 Axelle Van Wynsberghe is a Belgian social anthropologist.
-She has most recently worked at the European Commission's Joint Research Center on policy issues concerning digital technologies and society.
-She has also worked as an researcher and curator for art institutions in the Netherlands.
+As a freelance researcher and curator based in Brussels, she works as Web Editor for the Democracy in Europe Movement 2025 (DiEM25), and continues to collaborate with the European Commission's Joint Research Center on policy issues concerning digital technologies and society.
+She has also worked for art institutions in the Netherlands, co-curating the HELLO WORLD!
+Exhibition with Fabian Van Sluijs.
 She received her BA in Cultural Studies & Social Anthropology at the University of Kent, as well as an MA in Arts & Society at Utrecht University.
 She has won the University of Kent’s Public Engagement Prize in 2017 for her ethnographic film ‘In One Vital Motion’, and was the editor-in-chief of an award-winning magazine in the UK.Locked Pro Plan feature

 At the European Commission’s Joint Research Center, I was part of the ‘Knowledge Management: Concepts and Methods’ Unit (H1), focusing on citizen engagement in science and technology policy.
 I conducted research on experimental forms of citizen engagement and governance as well as ethnographic fieldwork within the JRC in preparation for the future Makerspace of the Ispra site.
 I contributed to the Unit’s collaboration with science museums, and their design and discourse analysis work on topics such as automated vehicles and genomics.
 I also spoke at and moderated at: the Connected & Automated Vehicles Inception Workshop (May 6th 2019), Co-Creating Living Labs (May 14th 2019), and the JRC Makerspace Inauguration (May 15th-16th 2019).